 The Summer Collection is built around this.

-A Graphic Tee Does a Lot of Social Work
+A Graphic Tee Does a Lot of Social Work on Campus

 There's something to be said for a piece that communicates before you do.
 On campus, especially, where you're around the same people constantly, a strong graphic tee creates a visual identity that a plain tee never will.